-This relatively new app currently has more than 5000 downloads, a 4.2 stars rating from 31 users and the latest APK (version 3.0.0) was from 6th December 2019.
+This app was first launched on 6th August 2018 and currently has more than 5000 downloads, a 4.0 stars rating from 37 users and the latest APK is version 3.2.0.

-Our analysis was done on 6th January 2020 based on data found in their Playstore description and their website and their source repository.
-We discuss the issue with verification with the provider here.
-In our GitLab this app is discussed in Issue #92.
+Our last analysis was done on 28th April 2020 based on data found in their Google Play description and their website and their source repository.
+We discuss verification with the provider in this issue.

 We found these ways of contacting the developers: